Simpson Okra, 1940s Heirloom, Organic

 Firefly Farm & Mercantile may substitute suppliers based on availability

-Whippoorwill Southern Peas, Cowpeas, 1700's Heirloom, Organic
+Whippoorwill Southern Peas, Cowpeas, 1700's Heirloom, Organic options available

 Southern Exposure Seed Exchange - Brought to the Americas from Africa during the slave trade.
 Grown by Jefferson at Monticello.
 Once the standard for southern peas, this variety is drought-tolerant and will grow in almost all soils.
 5 ft. vines produce extended harvests of 7-9 in. green pods.
 Small seeds are light brown with dark speckles, good eaten green or dried.
 Small packet has about 85 seeds.
 72 days.
 Vigna unguiculata